 That’s a tough one, I had a certain schedule in place and then 2020 happened and I think it sort of shook a lot of people up.
 Right now the engine is pretty much complete, with the ‘game’ itself being in the early stages of development.
 I am working on a closed alpha demo, the release of which I am hoping to get out sometime this year.
 As for the finished product, I want to be realistic about it, so I have to say my current goal is for a 2022 release window.
 A lot of the work that still needs to get done consists of art and sound/music assets, both of which I currently have people working on and both of which will take a good amount of time, but while they’re being created I hope to have the majority of the game finished.
 Overall percentage-wise I’d say I’m near 60% when discussing the entire project.

 What has been the most exciting aspect of development?

-Getting to see some of the ideas I’ve had for a tactics game since 2011 sort of come to life is probably the best part of the process.
+Getting to see some of the ideas I’ve had for a tactics game since 2011 sort of coming to life is probably the best part of the process.
 I wrote so much in the early years, pages, and pages of notes that covered various ideas and mechanics as well as a background for the story/lore.
 If I didn’t have such a strong background in gaming, this project might have become more of a book as I’ve always enjoyed writing.
-All in all, the game will be very rich in lore and story, and will have some pretty neat (hopefully balanced) mechanics that both borrow from older games and add a little innovation here and there.
-Specifically, seeing two characters I created, Alton and Emma, start off as basic ideas and turn into fleshed out characters was really awesome.
+All in all, the game will be very rich in lore and story and will have some pretty neat (hopefully balanced) mechanics that both borrow from older games and add a little innovation here and there.
+Specifically, seeing two characters I created, Alton and Emma, start off as basic ideas and turn into fleshed-out characters was really awesome.
 Both the 2D portraits and the sprites were done extremely well and I look forward to seeing them in the many scenes I have planned for the story!